Morse Code, the telegraph and “texting”

-The first text messaging system was perhaps the Telegraph!
-The telegraph used what we now call Morse Code to communicate “instantly” over really long distances for the first time in human history.
-Before that news took days, weeks and even months to be delivered by newspapers.
+The telegraph used Morse Code to communicate “instantly” over really long distances for the first time in human history.
+Before that, news took days, weeks and even months to be delivered by newspapers.
 With the telegraph, a message could be sent across the Atlantic ocean in minutes!
 Morse code is named for Samuel F. B. Morse.
 He was not the first to think of, or invent the telegraph, but he was the first to get political support for his idea.
 We celebrate him on April 24th – MORSE CODE DAY.
-Write your name in Morse Code Day, January 11th is our opportunity to practice Morse Code and further appreciate it’s history!

 Details about Morse Code